Holy Week & Easter 2026

 Holy Wednesday, Tenebrae Service, April 1

-7:00 PM Tenebrae Concert
+7:00 PM Tenebrae

 After our final soup supper, join us for the Tenebrae Service with cello, piano, soloists and the Seraphim choir.
 Tenebrae is essentially a Holy Week Lessons & Carols where we enter into a deeper experience of Christ's passion through scripture, music and reflection.
 Don't miss this unique opportunity!